Bhavya-Nayyar/EmbeddedSystem/README.md

 In the first project, I blinked an LED by making appropriate connections on the breadboard along with the Arduino Uno R3.
 I wrote the program in Baremetal C and didn't use Arduino's libraries or the Arduino IDE.
 I used avr-gcc to compile and convert the C code into Assembly Code to generate the .elf file.
 Then I generated the .hex file using avr-objcopy.
 And then I finally flashed the program into the Arduino using avrdude.

+In the second project, I controlled the LED with a button.
+If the button is kept pressed, the LED stays on.
+If we release the button, the LED switches off.
+A 10 k Ohm pull-down resistor was used to prevent floating values in D2 (PD2) pin.